hoangton/smartcash/introduction/features.rst

 Smartvote
 =========

 All Smartcash users deserve a voice, from day #1.
 That is why Smartcash is pioneering in the crypto-governance space and was built around Smarthive, the platform that lets all users vote on the direction of the project.
-More information will be released soon describing this platform in depth.
-The one feature that sets SmartCash apart is the SmartHive governance model and how the community can vote to fund the best projects with block rewards stored in the SmartHive Project Treasury and administered by the SmartHive.
+The one feature that sets SmartCash apart is the SmartHive governance model and how the community can vote to fund the best projects with block rewards stored in the SmartHive Project Treasury.
 The idea is that the SmartHive Governance Portal engages community members and other 3rd parties interested in growing SmartCash into a global currency.
-Everyone can create a proposal that helps SmartCash in some way with a fee of 100 SMART.
+Everyone can create a proposal that helps SmartCash in some way.
 Then every SmartCash holder also can participate in the voting process and help decide if its worth getting funded or not by the SmartHive Project Treasury.
 All users have the ability to vote; 1 SMART equals 1 vote.
 Proposals are